roscoejp/quick-terraform/terraform/README.md

 ## Updating the Terraform README
 Run `terraform-docs markdown ./terraform --output-file README.md` from the root of the directory.

-## Github Actions Secrets & Aggressive *** replacement in logs

-When you use a [GitHub Actions secret][github-secrets] inside a workflow, _each_ line of the secret is masked in log output.
-This is controlled by GitHub, not the `auth` action.
-We cannot change this behavior.

-This can be problematic if your secret is a multi-line JSON string, since it means curly braces (`{}`) and brackets (`[]`) will likely be replaced as `***` in the GitHub Actions log output.
-To avoid this, remove all unnecessary whitespace from the JSON and save the secret as a single-line JSON string.
-You can convert a multi-line JSON document to a single-line manually or by using a tool like `jq`:

 ```sh
 cat credentials.json | jq -r tostring
 ```